7 In-Demand Data Analyst Skills to Get You Hired in 2025

 6. Statistical visualization

 Gleaning insights from data is only one part of the data analysis process.
 Another fundamental part is telling a story with those insights to help inform better business decisions.
 That’s where data visualization comes in.
-As a data analyst, you can use charts, graphs, maps, and other visual representations of data to help present your findings in an easy-to-understand way.
+As a data analyst, you'll use charts, graphs, maps, and other visual representations of data to help present your findings in an easy-to-understand way.

 Improving your data visualization skills often means learning visualization software, like Tableau.
 This industry-standard piece of software empowers you to transform your analysis into dashboards, data models, visualizations, and business intelligence reports.